masc-ucsc/docs/docs/pyrope/05-assert.md

 The `cover` allows to not be true a given cycle.
-To allow the same in a `covercase`, the designer can add `coverase GRP, true`.
+To allow the same in a `covercase`, the designer can add `covercase GRP, true`.
 This is a true always cover point for the indicated cover group.